Understanding The Teenage Phase In Dogs

 Socialization Challenges

 The teenage phase can bring about new challenges in terms of socialization.
 While puppies are usually more accepting and adaptable to new environments and experiences, teenage dogs might exhibit some reluctance or fearfulness.
 This is a normal part of their development as they become more aware of their surroundings.
 Gradually expose them to various situations, people, and other dogs, always using positive reinforcement to encourage positive associations.
-Enrolling them in puppy socialization classes or working with a professional trainer can also be incredibly beneficial during this stage.
+Enrolling them in classes or working with a professional trainer can also be incredibly beneficial during this stage.

 Nutritional Needs during the Teenage Phase